greenbone/docs/src/index.rst

 as the code is edited on a daily basis and issues and incomplete functionality may appear.

-The sources of the Greenbone Community Edition is adopted by third parties, for example Linux distributions like Kali, Alpine, etc.
+The sources of the Greenbone Community Edition are adopted by third parties, for example Linux distributions like Kali, Alpine, etc.

 This documentation covers the following versions of the Greenbone Community